 Just by looking at the diagram we cannot understand the working of the circuit, as the components are still new to us.
 Let us find out what these symbols stand for.

-Switch is a device that can break an electrical circuit by diverting the current from one conductor to another conductor or an insulator.
-These set of contacts are termed as open and closed.
-Open circuit means that the contacts are separated and the circuit is broken, so no current is flowing.
-Whereas, closed circuit means that the contacts are touching, the circuit is complete and the current is flowing.
+Whereas closed circuit means that the contacts are touching, the circuit is complete and the current is flowing.
 Switches are of many types and are used depending upon the device we are using.
-Generally we use them in our house for controlling the fans, bulbs, call bells, power switches for devices like refrigerators, washing machines etc.
+Generally, we use them in our house for controlling the fans, bulbs, call bells, power switches for devices like refrigerators, washing machines etc.

-Wire is a flexible strand of metal, usually cylindrical in shape.
-Wires are used for establishing electrical conductivity between two devices of any electrical circuit.
+A wire is a flexible strand of metal, usually cylindrical in shape.
+Wires are used for establishing electrical conductivity between two devices of an electrical circuit.
 They possess negligible resistance to the passage of current.
-The wires are covered by insulated coating of different colors.
-The color codes are used to distinguish between, live, neutral and ground wire, which differs from one country to another.
+The wires are covered by an insulated coating of different colours.
+The colour codes are used to distinguish between neutral and ground, and live wire, which differs from one country to another.

 Let us consolidate these elements to complete the circuit.
-A basic circuit is shown below:
+A basic circuit is shown in the image below: